| 11.

 later.)
 The G is written above the line when preceding

+a downstroke.
 15. The O hook

 The lower part of the